 Where Can I Find A Free Pregnancy Test?

-Planned Parenthood has offices in most cities and offers free pregnancy test on a walk-in basis.
+Planned Parenthood offers free pregnancy tests on a walk-in basis.
 There are no conditions for taking a test in this office.
-You will also be given addition information about your choices when your results have come back.
+You will also be given additional information about your choices when your results have come back.

 Local Outreach Centers

-Local outreach centers are often run by faith-based churches, mosques or synagogues in the neighborhood.
-They will provide health services such as free pregnancy test to those who need them on a walk-in basis.
-While there are no strings attached, these types of centers are geared towards preserving life, so you can expect to be offered information that tells you to have to take care of yourself during pregnancy, how to find affordable housing, adoption information and free or reduced medical care information.
+Local outreach centers are often run by faith-based churches, mosques, or synagogues in the neighborhood.
+They may provide health services such as free pregnancy tests to those who need them on a walk-in basis.
+While there are no strings attached, these types of centers are geared towards preserving life, so you can expect to be offered information that tells you to have to take care of yourself during pregnancy, how to find affordable housing, adoption information, and free or reduced medical care information.

 Your City Health Department

-The health department in your city will also provide family planning services to those in need.
+The health department in your city might also provide family planning services to those in need.
 This also includes free or low-cost pregnancy testing.
-These services are based on need and health department provide them on a sliding scale, in most cases, they will ask you to show your income in order to avail free services.
-The doctors and nurses are all certified and trained and will also provide additional health information regarding your options following the returning of your test results.
+These services are based on need and the health department provides them on a sliding scale.
+In most cases, they will ask you to show your income in order to avail free services.
+The doctors and nurses are all certified and trained and will also provide additional health information regarding your options following the return of your test results.